-- A. inefficiency, ineffectiveness, negligence or incompetence in the performance of duties; - B. careless, negligent or improper use of City property or equipment; - C. physical or mental incapacity to perform duties; - D. discourteous treatment of the public or other employees; - E. leaving work assignments during working hours without prior supervisory permission; - F. habitual improper use of leave privileges; - G. habitual pattern of failure to report for duty to the assigned time and place and - H. failure to observe safety rules and regulations.
+- A. inefficiency, ineffectiveness, negligence or incompetence in the performance of duties; - B. careless, negligent or improper use of City property or equipment; - C. physical or mental incapacity to perform duties; - D. discourteous treatment of the public or other employees; - E. leaving work assignments during working hours without prior supervisory permission; - F. habitual improper use of leave privileges; - G. habitual pattern of failure to report for duty to the assigned time and place and - H. failure to observe safety rules and regulations. - I. Unauthorized, nonbusiness use of company credit cards or vender accounts,

-The following causes relating to failure in personal conduct are representative of those considered as being adequate grounds for suspension, demotion or dismissal:
+The following causes relating to failure in personal conduct are representative of those considered as being adequate grounds for suspension, demotion or dismissal but are not limited to the following representative examples:

-- A. fraud in securing appointment; - B. conviction of a felony or a misdemeanor which would adversely affect performance of duties, or the entry of a plea of "no contest" to either; - C. misappropriation of City funds or property; - D. falsification of City records for personal profit or to grant special privileges; - E. reporting to work under the influence of alcohol or other narcotic drugs or partaking of such things while on duty or while on public property, except that prescribed medication may be taken within the limits set by a physician so long as medically necessary; - F. any action with the intent to deceive; - G. theft, unauthorized use or unauthorized removal of City property; - H. insubordination which shall mean the failure or deliberate refusal by an employee to obey a proper order given by a supervisor or the use of disrespectful language towards his/her supervisor;
+- A. fraud in securing appointment; - B. conviction of a felony or a misdemeanor which would adversely affect performance of duties, or the entry of a plea of "no contest" to either;

-- I. disorderly conduct; - J. abuse of employee benefits; - K. unapproved outside employment; - L. gross negligence in performance of duties; - M. any other actions which reflect adversely upon the City, and - N. discrimination or harassment of any person on the grounds of race, color, religion, sex, handicap, sexual orientation, physical handicap, age or national origin.
+- C. misappropriation of City funds or property; - D. falsification of City records for personal profit or to grant special privileges; - E. reporting to work under the influence of alcohol or other narcotic drugs or partaking of such things while on duty or while on public property, except that prescribed medication may be taken within the limits set by a physician so long as medically necessary; - F. any action with the intent to deceive; - G. theft, unauthorized use or unauthorized removal of City property; - H. insubordination which shall mean the failure or deliberate refusal by an employee to obey a proper order given by a supervisor or the use of disrespectful language towards his/her supervisor or employee; - I. disorderly conduct to include horse playing; - J. abuse of employee benefits; - K. unapproved outside employment; - L. gross negligence in performance of duties; - M. any other actions which reflect adversely upon the City, and - N. discrimination or harassment of any person on the grounds of race, color, religion, gender, handicap, sexual orientation, marital status, genetic information, disability, age or national origin.